Joey Chestnut is the greatest competitive eater ever and is way better than that Koby dude.

 Fourth of July Hot Dog Eating Contest

-We got up ridiculously early and took a subway to Coney getting there at just before 8:45am.
+Me and the Hungry Sisters got up ridiculously early and took a subway to Coney getting there at just before 8:45am.
 It was hot.
 Too hot.
 Honestly none of us were really all that excited until the train approached.
 Looking out over the roller coasters and ferris wheels and seeing a crowd gathering around the stage gave us the kick we needed.
-We ran from the train, getting to the stage just as George Shea was rehearsing and Badlands Booker was preparing to sing frere jacque.
+We ran from the train, getting to the stage just as emcee George Shea was rehearsing and Badlands Booker was preparing to sing Frère Jacques.
 We eventually found a spot right up near the stage and stood through the intense heat and opening acts we couldn’t see.

-There was still a little buzz over whether or not Kobayashi would be there…especially to me since they usually do a practice run of the intros and they didn’t do it this year…little did we know though, standing at the opposite end that Kobayashi was there.
+There was still a little buzz over whether or not former champion Takeru Kobayashi would be there…especially, to me, since they usually do a practice run of the intros and they didn’t do it this year…little did we know though, standing at the opposite end that Kobayashi was there.
 In the crowd.
 We had no idea.

-The broadcast began and the eaters were introduced.
+The ESPN broadcast began and the competitive eaters were introduced.

 And then they were off, eating.